-Here are a few things to keep in mind about Medicare Advantage Plans:
+More about Medicare Advantage Plans:

-- You'll usually pay a monthly premium for your Medicare Advantage Plan, but in most cases there are no deductibles. - You'll pay a copayment instead of coinsurance for most medical services. - These plans have an out-of-pocket maximum, which protects you by setting a yearly cap on your cost for health services. - If you need prescription drug coverage, check the plan to be sure your medications are included. - Check that your preferred doctors and specialists participate in the plan's provider network or accept Medicare (depending on which plan type you choose). - Before traveling, check with your provider to understand benefits available to you. - You should review your plan details provided by your insurance company since benefits, premiums and terms can change annually.
+- You'll usually pay a monthly premium for your Medicare Advantage Plan, but in most cases there are no deductibles. - You'll pay a copayment instead of coinsurance for most medical services. - These plans have an out-of-pocket maximum, which protects you by setting a yearly cap on your cost for health services. - If you need prescription drug coverage, check the plan to be sure your medications are covered. - Check that your preferred doctors and specialists participate in the plan's provider network or accept Medicare (depending on which plan type you choose). - Before traveling, check with your provider to understand benefits available to you. - You should review your plan details provided by your insurance company since benefits, premiums and terms can change annually.